 But before you do, it’s a good idea to take some time to check:

-Are there any obstacles in the way, e.g. sticks or rocks where you want to place your tent, or do you need to move or lower your clothesline?
+- Are there any obstacles in the way, such as sticks or rocks where you want to place your tent, or do you need to move or lower your clothesline?